 The Chaplaincy is available for every student in the school, and each is encouraged to become involved in as much as they can.
 Our school chaplain is available for students at any time of the school day should students need advice or someone to talk to.

-Our chaplain links into the local community, working with parishes to support the work of Youth Ministry in the wider deanery.
+Our chaplain links into the local community, working with parishes to support the work of Youth Ministry in our Tynemouth Priory Partnership.
 Once a half-term, a group of adults from every parish work with one another to discuss and plan how best the parishes can support our young people.

 Year 6 students who visit St Thomas More in preparation for their transition into Year 7 will also spend time in our Chapel in a time of liturgy reflecting on how God can give them strength through their anxieties and fears about growing up and starting in secondary school.